 Constipation has a central role to play in many serious bowel diseases.
 Understanding what is a dietary fiber is not necessary for those eating whole, natural foods.
 But if you are enjoying typical grocery store meals then this page is especially for you; assuming you have no desire to be frequenting doctors' rooms and taking diverse drugs on a regular basis.

 Small changes for those who understand what is a dietary fiber can be profoundly important.
 Could you add a handful of nuts and a fruit such as an apple daily to your food plan?
 They keep the doctor away; literally.

 There is strong research that adding a whole grain such as grits daily is profoundly important for the prevention of heart disease; remove also say a cookie made from refined flour and it is even better.
 It's all about the fibre.

 There are 2 types of dietary fiber, for example the pectin in fruit and the bran from whole grains.
 They are not digested in the normal way by enzymes in the small intestine, passing through instead to the colon where they provide nutrients for the so-called microbiome; the friendly bugs in the bowels.

-Soluble dietary fiber like pectin and the beta-glucans in oats form a thick viscous liquid in the gut; they have a profound influence on the absorption of cholesterol.
+Soluble dietary fiber like pectin and the beta-glucans in oats form a thick viscous liquid in the gut; they have a profound influence on reducing the absorption of cholesterol.

 The insoluble dietary fiber from whole grains is becoming increasingly difficult to find.
-Corn on the cob would fit the bill perfectly in the summer months, as would steel-cut oats but we have become accustomed to sandwiches and cereals that slide sweetly down the throat with little chewing needed.
+Corn on the cob would fit the bill perfectly in the summer months; steel-cut oats too.
+But we have become accustomed to sandwiches and cereals that slide sweetly down the throat with little chewing needed.

 Our understanding of what is a dietary fiber has been grossly undermined by a big fat lie; millers are allowed by international law to remove up to 40% of the goodies from wheat for example and still call it wholemeal.